jooray/imap-readlater/README.md

 	touch db/development.sqlite.db ; rake db:migrate

-4. run "imap-readlater.rb -f -v default" to learn, this can take a few hours
+4. run "imap-readlater.rb -f -v -a default" to learn, this can take a few hours
-5. run "imap-readlater.rb -d -c -v default".
+5. run "imap-readlater.rb -d -c -v -a default".
 It will dump on stdout what it thinks about the e-mails in your inbox
 6. if you are confident about the results, you can omit the "-d" (dry run), it will move the messages
-7. You can run "imap-readlater.rb -D -r default &".
+7. You can run "imap-readlater.rb -D default &".
 It will classify and learn from new e-mail.

 While I can not guarantee your e-mail safety, I run this on my production mailboxes already.
 As far as I know it does not eat my e-mail.
 YMMV.